-Having given due consideration to the cash requirements of the Group and having received the A\$20 million, the Board has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future.
+Having given due consideration to the cash requirements of the Group and having received the A\$20 million for the Australian farm-out, the Board has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future.
 For this reason, the Board continues to adopt the going concern basis in preparing this financial information which assumes the Group will be able to meet its liabilities as they fall due for the foreseeable future.